 Inflation, Oil and Gas Prices, and Interest Rates

 Fortunately, inflation wasn't a threat in 2012.
 The Federal Reserve kept interest rates at the lowest level in two centuries to stimulate economic growth.
 The fed funds rate remained near zero.
-The nation's central bank promised to keep it that way until the unemployment rate hit its target of 6.4 percent.
+The nation's central bank promised to keep it that way until the unemployment rate hit its target of 6.5%.
 In addition, the Fed continued to buy sub-prime mortgages and U.S. Treasuries, a program known as quantitative easing.

-Despite this boost in liquidity, prices only rose 1.7 percent during the year.
-The core inflation rate was slightly higher, at 1.9 percent but still below the Fed's target of 2 percent.
+Despite this boost in liquidity, prices only rose 1.7% during the year.
+The core inflation rate was slightly higher, at 1.9%, but still below the Fed's target of 2 percent.
 The current inflation rate can serve as an indicator of how fast price changes are and where the economy currently stands in the business cycle.

 Budget, Deficit, and Debt

-At the end of 2012, the U.S. debt was $16.4 trillion, while GDP was $15.9 trillion.
-That made the debt-to-GDP ratio 103 percent, higher than at any time since World War II.
+At the end of 2012, the U.S. debt was $16.05 trillion.
+That made the debt-to-GDP ratio 100%, higher than at any time since World War II.
 Debt was driven by government spending and reduced revenue from taxes, thanks to slow economic growth.
-The Fiscal Year 2012 budget deficit was $1.327 trillion.
+The Fiscal Year 2012 budget deficit was $1.077 trillion.
 As a result, discussion on how to reduce the debt dominated the 2012 presidential campaign.
 Afterward, the debate continued as Republican House Speaker John Boehner and President Obama narrowly avoided the fiscal cliff.

 Value of the Dollar

 The dollar declined in 2012.
 A euro was only worth $1.29 at the beginning of 2012.
 But it could be exchanged for $1.32 by year's end.
 This helped exports, boosting economic growth a bit.
 It also hurt imports by making them more expensive.
 Three things determine the value of the dollar: its exchange rate, Treasury notes, and foreign exchange reserves.